What Is SAST? Overview + SAST Tools

 For example, cross-site scripting vulnerabilities are found in around 2/3 of all web applications.
 Embedded applications written in C are more likely to contain memory corruption bugs that make it possible to exploit the code.

-SQL injection is a code injection technique.
-It's used to attack data-driven applications.
-The cyberattack enables cybercriminals to embed DQL commands with user-provided parameters.
+An SQL injection is a code injection technique used to attack data-driven applications.
+It occurs when an attacker embeds SQL commands with user-provided parameters.

 Input Validation Attacks

 Stack Buffer Overflows

 Buffer overflow can also be caused deliberately as part of an attack known as “stack smashing”.
 Stack buffer overflow often leads to the corruption of adjacent data on the stack.
 And, in some cases, it causes the program to crash or operate incorrectly.

 An integer overflow occurs when an arithmetic operation — such as multiplication or addition — exceeds the maximum size of the integer type used to store it.
 When an integer overflow occurs, it can jeopardize a program’s reliability and security.

 Here’s an example Java code snippet demonstrating how an integer overflow can occur.